mosaicml/llm-foundry/llm/README.md

 You'll find in this folder:
 * `src/mosaic_gpt.py` - a simple PyTorch GPT model, wrapped in `ComposerModel`, that can scale up to 70B parameters
-* `src/text_data.py` - a [MosaicML streaming dataset](https://streaming.docs.mosaicml.com/en/latest/) that can be used with a vanilla PyTorch dataloader.
 * `main.py` - a script that builds a [Composer](https://github.com/mosaicml/composer) Trainer and calls `trainer.fit()`.
 * `yamls/` - pre-baked configs for training compute-optimal LLMs from 125M up to 70B parameters.

+In the [common](../common) folder, you will also find:
+* `common/text_data.py`- a [MosaicML streaming dataset](https://streaming.docs.mosaicml.com/en/latest/) that can be used with a vanilla PyTorch dataloader.

 At all model scales, we are training the exact same [vanilla PyTorch GPT model](./src/mosaic_gpt.py#L106), with no special parallelism strategies.
 Composer + FSDP does all the heavy lifting to make sure we can scale up without running out of memory and while maintaining high performance.